NETWAYS/gitlab-training/day2/01_Workflows/02_Centralized.md

 The simplest possible workflow:

 * Developers clone the central repository
-* They work in local copies
+* They work with local copies
 * Pulling from the remote repository is optional

 ~~~SECTION:handouts~~~